chrisgalgojr/chrisgalgojr.github.io/cv.md

 title: "Curriculum Vitae"
 ---

-I am currently a graduate teaching faculty at the Institute for Strategic Research and Development Studies (ISRDS) at the Visayas State University,Philippines.
+I am a graduate teaching faculty at the Institute for Strategic Research and Development Studies (ISRDS) at the Visayas State University,Philippines.
 At the ISRDS, I am involved in teaching, research and extension.
 My research experiences mainly focused on understanding the economic and social dimensions of developing sustainable agricultural food systems.
-I continuously seek to leverage my research skills and experience to contribute to research that aims to find solutions to key global transition issues in food, agriculture, education and the environment.
-It is my goal to close the gap between the academia and communities in working towards a more sustainable future.
+I continuously seek to leverage my research skills and experience to contribute to research that aims to find solutions to key global transition issues in agriculture, education and the environment.
+It is my goal to contribute on solutions that aims to close the gap between the academia and communities in working towards a more sustainable future.

 # _**Education and Work Experiences**_
 * 2020 - Present: **Faculty Member**, Institute for Strategic Research and Development Studies (ISRDS), [Visayas State University, Philippines](https://www.vsu.edu.ph)